Security-First Governance: How to Protect Enterprise Analytics Without Slowing Down Innovation

 The default is 180 days — insufficient for most regulated industries.
 HIPAA requires 6 years.
 SOC 2 requires at least 1 year.
 FedRAMP requires 3 years.
 FINRA requires 6 years.

 Configure Audit Premium and export logs to Azure Log Analytics for long-term storage.
-This is the single most common compliance gap EPC Group finds in existing Power BI deployments.
+This is the most common compliance gap EPC Group identifies in current Power BI deployments.

 Implement security-first governance